ASG01(Ambient Sound Generator 01) - link

 Granular Panel showing the waveform, splice markers, and the BH-disk particle visualization

-The Grid is a 16x16 step sequencer designed for minimal, ambient pulses.
-Rather than forcing the user to program every note, it features a context-aware **Generate** engine.
-Based on a selected "Mood" (Ambient, Dark, Bright, Chime, etc.), it populates the sequencer with patterns that feel organic and evolving.
+The Grid is a 16×16 step sequencer designed for minimal, ambient pulses.
+Rather than forcing the user to program every note, it features a context-aware Generate engine.
+Select a Mood and hit generate — the engine composes a full 8-page song arc, from gentle intro to peak intensity and back to a quiet breakdown.

 grid tab in spiral mode with an active 16-step sequences